shliffen/Minesweeper/README.md

 # Minesweeper Windows Application
-A simple Windows-game "Minesweeper" wrote on Java
+A sample Windows-game "Minesweeper" wrote on Java

 **How to run?**
 You can run it from the dist folder - by running "minesweeper.exe" or "minesweeper.jar" file - both of them works without anything else.
 Just run by clicking mouse.